Autism and Eating Disorders: Autistic Traits & Food Challenges

 Getty/simonkr

-The relationship between autism and eating disorders
+Autism and eating disorders

 Historically, autism and eating disorders have been studied as separate conditions with little potential for co-occurrence between an autism diagnosis and an eating disorder diagnosis, but this attitude is changing.
 Emerging research indicates that some autistic traits may put people at a higher risk of developing eating disorders, particularly anorexia.

 The overlap between people with eating disorders and those with autism spectrum disorder may be related to the rigidity and desire to adhere to a routine that is commonly seen in autism, which could evolve into rituals around food and eating patterns.
-Because Autistic individuals may experience extreme distress at the thought of uncertainty, they may use their routines and rituals to soothe anxiety, which is where maladaptive eating patterns could become a disorder.
+Because Autistic individuals may experience extreme distress at the thought of uncertainty, they may use their eating routines and rituals to soothe anxiety, which is where maladaptive eating patterns could become a disorder.

-Can Persons with Autism have difficulties with food?
+Can persons with Autism have food difficulties?

 Persons with Autism may be more likely to experience sensory sensitivities, making trying and eating certain foods more complex.
 However, there is a difference between avoiding food for this reason and having an eating disorder.